• AI games work best as creative tools, not passive entertainment. The best options let kids build, create, and problem-solve

 Cost: Completely free

 Character.AI lets users chat with AI versions of fictional characters, historical figures, or custom-created personalities.
-For teens interested in creative writing, history, or just fun conversations, it's surprisingly engaging.
+For older teens interested in creative writing or history, it can be a legitimate tool.

 Cost: Free tier available.
 Premium is $9.99/month.